 Easter Rice Krispie Treats are a fun springtime twist on the classic treat!
 Ooey-gooey marshmallow, crispy rice cereal, and chocolate eggs make this a sweet and easy dessert for all of your spring celebrations.

-Easy Rice Krispie Treats for Easter
+Easy Easter Rice Krispie Treats

 Rice Krispie treats were always the traditional plain treats with just butter, marshmallows, and cereal when I was growing up.
 Don’t get me wrong – the classic treat is perfect as is, but I can’t resist putting a twist on a traditional recipe.